Jobs in France for Americans

 Popular Jobs for Americans in France

 A range of industries in France are on the lookout for English-speaking workers.
-Here are the best categories for work from home jobs:
+Here are the best categories for work-from-home jobs:

 Teaching English